bsmith89/StrainFacts-manuscript/doc/submission.md

 Things that I told reviewers I'd do:

-TODO: Main-text mention and a short-ish supplement looking at genotype accuracy of MixtureS
 TODO: Add a sentence on how algorithm hyper-parameters were chosen and point out that our final choices seem to work across a number of scenario
 TODO: Share a patch for Strain Finder and MixtureS code as a supplement